eshanis/mm-github-pages-starter/_posts/2020-07-16-building-website-using-typerite.md

 published: true
 ---
 Hello!
-This blog is a step by step guide to build a website using [typerite](https://www.styleshout.com/free-templates/typerite/).
+This blog is a step by step guide to building a website using [typerite](https://www.styleshout.com/free-templates/typerite/).
 Hope this blog makes it easier for you to build your website.

 **Step 1.** I downloaded the files from [typerite](https://www.styleshout.com/free-templates/typerite/) onto my comupter as a zipped folder.